canidlogic/scent/ScentSpec.md

 - Stroke object or null for no stroking
 - Color object for fill or null for no filling

-The two extra space parameters allow for character spacing and word spacing adjustment, respectively.
+The two extra space parameters allow for character spacing and word spacing adjustment.
 The extra space is specified as an absolute measurement in points, independent of the font and font size.
 Both properties are useful for justifying text to fill a given width.
-The default value of each is zero, meaning the normal spacing for the font.

 The baseline vertical adjustment is an absolute measurement in points, independent of the font and font size.
-It applies only to this specific span.
 It is useful for superscripts and subscripts.
-The default value is zero, meaning the text is directly on the baseline for the line.

 Horizontal scaling allows glyphs within the fonts to be horizontally stretched or squeezed.
-The default value is 100, which means 100% width, with each glyph in its customary width.

-The stroke object and fill color object determine how the glyphs of the font are stroked and/or filled within the span.
+The stroke object and fill color object determine how the glyphs of the font are stroked and/or filled.
 Both can be defined, one of the two can be null, or both can be null.
-(Setting both to null is useful when using a column purely for defining clipping areas.)
+(Setting both to null is useful when using text purely for defining clipping areas.)

+### Column object

+Column objects represent a sequence of text operations that place text on the page using fonts.

+The column object has an array of one or more _text lines._  Each text line defines its starting, leftmost baseline point and contains an array of one of more _text spans._  Each text span contains a Unicode string defining what text to render in the span and a text style object that determines the appearance of this text.
+After each span is rendered, the next span begins where the previous span left off.

+Baseline adjustments due to the baseline vertical adjustment parameter of text style objects only apply within a span.
+They do not affect the baseline of any spans that follow.

 ### Clipping object